-- a) Contractor will install Kiosks in various outdoor and indoor locations ("Service Sites") throughout LAC, in every Service Planning Area ("SPA") and Supervisorial District, including, but not limited to, the Antelope Valley. - b) The County will provide a list of potential Service Sites to Contractor after Contract execution.
+- a) Contractor will install Kiosks in various outdoor and indoor locations ("Service Sites") throughout LAC, in every Service Planning Area and Supervisorial District, including, but not limited to, the Antelope Valley. - b) The County will provide a list of potential Service Sites to Contractor after Contract execution.
 Service Sites will be selected based on community need, accessibility, and readiness.
-Service Sites may include, but not be limited to: metro stations, Public Health Centers, other County clinics, homeless shelters, agency offices (such as community-based organizations), independent pharmacies, and more.
-Contractor will work with Public Health to confirm all required Service Sites for Kiosks.
-Contractor may also be asked to recommend a list of Service Sites for the County's review and approval. - c) Contractor will add, move, or remove Kiosks from Service Sites at any given time at County's instruction.
+Service Sites may include, but not be limited to: metro stations, Public Health Centers, other County clinics, homeless shelters, agency offices c) Contractor will add, move, or remove Kiosks from Service Sites at any given time at County's instruction.
 If requested by the County, the Contractor must move or remove Kiosks within five Business Days.